 The officiant is responsible for filing the completed marriage license with the municipal clerk at the municipality where the license was issued within 7 days.

-All staff in the Clerk's office are Notaries Public in the State of Maine and can perform marriage ceremonies.
+All staff in the Clerk's office are Notaries Public (and Licensed Marriage Officiants) in the State of Maine and can perform marriage ceremonies.
 Marriage ceremonies are performed by appointment.
-The cost for the ceremony is $50.00.
+The cost for the ceremony is $100.00 effective July 1, 2023.
 Two witnesses are required and must be supplied by the couple getting married.
+Persons entering marriage must be at least 18 years old.
+(Parties who are 17 years of age and wish to be married must obtain written consent from their parents, guardians, or the person to whom a court has given custody.)

 Please note that a copy of your marriage certificate will not automatically be sent to you following your marriage ceremony.
 Your marriage certificate must be requested separately.
 If you are getting married at City Hall, a copy of your marriage certificate may be ordered at the time of your marriage ceremony.
 A certified copy of your marriage certificate is $15.00 for the first copy and $6.00 for additional copies ordered at the same time.
 Click here for more information on obtaining a marriage certificate.